What Do Ticks Look Like on Dogs?

 Lyme Disease

-Caused by the Borrelia bacteria, Lyme disease are transmitted to dogs by the Ixodes tick—also known as the black-legged tick or deer tick.
+Caused by the Borrelia bacteria, Lyme disease is transmitted to dogs by the Ixodes tick—also known as the black-legged tick or deer tick.
 Some dogs will never show symptoms, while others will experience joint pain, lameness, fever, and more.
 If left untreated, Lyme disease can lead to serious kidney problems.

 Rocky Mountain Spotted Fever

-This is disease is a bacterial infection caused by the American dog tick, Rocky Mountain wood tick, and Lone Star tick.
+This disease is a bacterial infection caused by the American dog tick, Rocky Mountain wood tick, and Lone Star tick.
 Its symptoms are highly variable, making it difficult to diagnose.
 Catching and treating the disease early is key to a good prognosis, as is keeping your dog on a tick preventative year-round.

 Anaplasmosis